World’s Stunning Train Stations

 Photo by M・H on Adobe Stock

 Kanazawa Station is a fascinating fusion of tradition and modernity, reflecting the ethos of Kanazawa City itself.
-Renovated in 2005, the station’s entrance is marked by the Tsuzumi Gate, whose design is inspired by a traditional Japanese hand drum, and the Motenashi Dome.
-This sizeable glass-and-steel structure resembles a giant umbrella.
+Renovated in 2005, the station’s entrance is marked by the Tsuzumi Gate, whose design is inspired by a traditional Japanese hand drum, and the Motenashi Dome, a sizeable glass-and-steel structure resembling a giant umbrella.

 These elements make Kanazawa Station one of Japan’s most visually striking train stations.
 But it’s not just about aesthetics.
 The station is designed with a commitment to sustainability, with the Motenashi Dome providing natural ventilation and reducing heat in the summer.